folio-org/okapi/doc/guide.md

 ## Using Okapi

-These examples show how to use Okapi from the command line, using the `curl` http client.
-You should be able to copy and paste the command(s) to your command line from this document.
+These examples show how to use Okapi from the command-line, using the `curl` http client.
+You should be able to copy and paste the commands to your command-line from this document.

 The exact definition of the services is in the RAML files listed in the [Reference](#reference) section.